emmanuelgjr/2025LLMTop10Mapping/CISControls.md

 ---

-This mapping helps organizations align their AI application security strategies with the CIS Controls framework, promoting robust defense against LLM-related vulnerabilities.
-By implementing these controls, organizations can effectively mitigate the unique risks associated with LLMs, fostering secure and trustworthy AI deployment.
+This mapping helps organizations align their AI application security strategies with the CIS Controls framework, promoting robust defence against LLM-related vulnerabilities.
+These controls when implemented allow organizations to effectively mitigate the unique risks associated with LLMs, fostering secure and trustworthy AI deployment.

 ## Further Reading
 - [OWASP Top 10 for LLM Applications](https://genai.owasp.org)